ES-1085/project-energyyy/README.md

 ## Summary

+**RQ:** Which factors affect electricity distribution and pricing to what extent in the US?

 Write-up of your project and findings go here.
 Think of this as the text of your presentation.
 The length should be roughly 5 minutes when read out loud.
 Although pacing varies, a 5-minute speech is roughly 750